 Misdemeanor Vehicular Manslaughter in California

 - Commits a misdemeanor or infraction, or a lawful act that could produce death;

 As you might notice, the difference between this offense and gross vehicular manslaughter is the level of negligence.
 When a person acts with ordinary negligence, they do not exercise the same level of care a reasonable person would have.
 In other words, they did or failed to do something outside of the way an ordinary person would have acted to prevent harm.

 It's important to note that gross vehicular manslaughter and misdemeanor vehicular manslaughter specify that for a person to be charged with either of the offenses, they must have been committing a misdemeanor or infraction while driving, not a felony.
 If the alleged conduct was a felony, the offense false under California's felony murder law, and the person may be charged with murder and not manslaughter.

-Vehicular Manslaughter for Financial Gain
+Vehicular Manslaughter for Financial Gain in California

 A charge for this offense is levied when a person: